Code-Institute-Submissions/HiddenGems/README.md

 ## Future improvements
 - Improve the search function.
 Take it from it's basic movie name form now to including actors, year etc. This could be done through a more in-depth index on the database, however the page would need to be revamped to handle the results.
 The current format fulfils the basic user need.
+- The main movies page is quite repetitive code-wise.
+This could be cleaned up with storing the movie cards as a block variable, for example.
+Inital tests of this principle found getting the 'movie.*' notation difficult.
+Finding another method to clean this up would be an excellent improvement going forward.

 ## Deployment Procedure